mysteriesunsolved/MovieViewer/README.md

 - [x] User can view movie details by tapping on a cell.
 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [x] Customize the selection effect of the cell.
-(I didn't want to customise the selection effect so I set it to none)
+(I didn't want to customise the selection effect since there'd be too much colour on the screen, so I set the cell selection style to none)

 The following **optional** features are implemented: